-Under Section 80 of the Electricity Safety Act 1998, CFA assigns “low” and “high” fire hazard ratings for electric lines to parcels of land in the country area of Victoria and to portions of the metropolitan fire district.
+Under Section 80 of the Electricity Safety Act 1998, CFA assigns “low” and “high” fire hazard ratings for electric lines to parcels of land in the country area of Victoria.

 The classification of low and high risk areas aims to safeguard life and property by preventing overhead electric line-related ignitions.